This page is most definitely an editing work in progress 😉

 Longclaw had a silver hilt in the shape of a bear head, but it skinchanges into a white wolf with garnet eyes when Jeor has it remade into the Jon-white wolf likeness.
 In a sense, Jon is the hilt to the sword, but he needs to learn how to control it.

-- Sidenote: rubies vs garnets in the series equates to “royal that has fire”, to the bastard version of the garnet- Ramsay, Tywin, The Skin Trade
+- Sidenote: rubies vs garnets in the series equates to rubies as “royal that has fire”, to the bastard version which is the garnet- Ramsay, Tywin, The Skin Trade.
+What does this make Melisandre and her ruby at her throat?
+I suspect this adds credence that she is controlled by someone else who ranks “higher” than she does.

 “The pommel was a hunk of pale stone weighted with lead to balance the long blade.
 It had been carved into the likeness of a snarling wolf’s head, with chips of garnet set into the eyes.
 The grip was virgin leather, soft and black, as yet unstained by sweat or blood.”
 (AGOT/Jon VIII)